Beachy Head (poem): Influences

 Smith's political philosophy was influenced by French philosophers and the ideals of radical cosmopolitanism and egalitarianism.
 She also engages with Adam Smith's Theory of Moral Sentiments (1759) and Anna Barbauld's Inquiry into Those Kinds of Distress which Excite Agreeable Sensations (1773), which present compassion, sympathy, and reason in terms of gendered binaries that Smith rejects.

 Poetically, Smith is strongly influenced by William Cowper and Erasmus Darwin.
 Darwin's scientific poetry, especially The Love of the Plants (1789), serves as a precursor for Smith's naturalist poetics, including her interest in minutiae and references to Linnean classification.
 The poem also alludes to John Milton and Oliver Goldsmith, identified in her endnotes.

-Among the Romantic poets, William Wordsworth is most often discussed closely with Smith.
+William Wordsworth is the Romantic poet most often discussed closely with Smith.
 Over their parallel poetic careers, their poetry often shares themes, subjects, and speakers.
 Often, Smith is described as influencing Wordsworth more than she is influenced by him.
 In Beachy Head, Smith alludes to Wordsworth's poems, especially his Tintern Abbey, inviting readers to compare their approaches.
 The character of the wandering poet may be a representation of Wordsworth.
 As a response to Wordsworth, Beachy Head challenges his poetic priorities and aesthetics, especially criticizing his self-absorbed abstractions.